How to Rebuild RAID Without Losing Data

 Recovery by RAID Configuration Type

-Need to repair software or hardware RAID?
+Need to recover data from RAID drive?
 Recovering data from a RAID configuration is a critical operation, and the approach varies based on the specific RAID level.
 Each RAID level has its unique architecture and failure tolerances.
 Below is an overview of recovery strategies for the most commonly used RAID configurations:

 RAID 0 (Striped Disk Array)